-In Florida, Felony Battery is the most serious of all Battery offenses with Misdemeanour Battery and Aggravated Battery being first and second level Battery offenses.
+In Florida, Felony Battery is the most serious of all Battery offenses with Misdemeanor Battery and Aggravated Battery being first and second level Battery offenses.
 Felony Battery is the third-degree Battery offense in terms of bodily harm caused by the defendant.
-A person can be charged with Misdemeanour Battery even when the victim has not sustained any bodily injury.
+A person can be charged with Misdemeanor Battery even when the victim has not sustained any bodily injury.
 The charge of Felony Battery is applied only when the victim has sustained significant injury because of the act of the defendant.

-For example, you could get away with the charge of Misdemeanour Battery if you shoved a person causing him to fall without sustaining any injuries.
+For example, you could get away with the charge of Misdemeanor Battery if you shoved a person causing him to fall without sustaining any injuries.
 But the offense becomes serious if the victim sustains serious injuries and you could be charged with Felony Battery.

 What is the definition of Felony Battery – Florida Law?

 Section 784.041 Florida Statutes clearly defines Felony Battery as a third-degree Battery offense where a person intentionally strikes another person without his consent and causes great bodily harm to him, leading to permanent disability or permanent disfigurement.

 Is aggravated battery a felony?